Related Blogs

 Any company can easily integrate GitOps with DevOps, and because Git is the standard tool for the software team, the majority of the developers are familiar with it which allows them to be a part of various processes that happen in the organization.
 GitOps is a process that allows any changes that are made in the firm’s system to be tracked and monitored.
 Besides this, with GitOps locating the source of the issues, creating a culture of transparency in system architecture is easy, and it also helps in complying with the security regulations.
 In addition to this, GitOps also offers continuous integration (CI) and continuous delivery (CD) on top of declarative infrastructure which helps developers not worry about scripting and start the deployment process quickly, says Kelsey Hightower a famous American software engineer who works on Kubernetes and cloud computing.

 Basically, when any organization adopts GitOps, it can easily increase the team’s productivity by enabling the developers to experiment with new infrastructure configurations freely.
-This is possible because Git comes with a history of functions that enables the teams to revert changes that don’t help the system’s improvement.
+This is possible because Git comes with a history of functions that enables the teams to revert changes that donβt help the system’s improvement.
 This is why GitOps is the best and most handy tool for developers who want to work with complex infrastructure in an easy way.

-9. Benefits of DevOps over GitOps
+8. Benefits of DevOps Over GitOps

 Using DevOps over GitOps in your software development lifecycle can provide you with certain benefits like:

-Increased Productivity, Faster Delivery
+8.1 Increased Productivity, Faster Delivery

 In DevOps, the process is continuous from development to deployment.
 This helps increase the speed of the development process and improve productivity along the way.
 Moreover, the implementation of DevOps practices accelerates the testing process and makes it more efficient.